 As we discover those places in our life where we feel no control, let’s focus on progress, not perfection.
 So let’s review the mechanisms in order to identify them and work on being more conscious of our reactions, and instead of labeling our experiences and reactions as negative, be able to generate a personal transformation.
 Instead of using them as destroyers, turn them into growth opportunities.

 –Displacement: This one is used by everybody when we are tired, low on energy, or not nourished enough.
 We transfer our feelings to someone else.
-This is usually the case after having a hard day at work and we snap at our children or partner.
-It’s important to know that treating ourselves poorly by negative self-talk, binge eating or by using toxic substances is displacement in its most damaging form, a true destroyer.
+This is usually the case after having a hard day at work and then we snap at our children or partner.
+It’s important to know that treating ourselves poorly by negative self-talk or by using (any) toxic substances (even food) is displacement in its most damaging form, a true destroyer.

 –Rationalization: It’s hard to accept that sometimes even good people do something bad.
 Rationalization is making an excuse for a behavior by blaming circumstances where we believe ourselves to be innocent bystanders.
 This prevents us from being able to handle the truth.
 It’s ok to fail, be embarrassed, and feel scared sometimes.